-Department Mission
+Mission

 The mission of the Department of Education is to further the knowledge of teaching and learning processes at all levels, to develop reflective practitioners in the application of that knowledge, and to provide leadership in the improvement of education in the region.
 The Department of Education is committed to quality teaching, research, and service and to diversity in its faculty, staff, and students.
+The Department of Education prepares students for professional careers in education and related fields through three academic programs (Educational Leadership, Special Education, and Teaching), as well as through partnerships with schools, agencies, universities, and the private sector where interests and expertise intersect.